rust-embedded/book/src/start/registers.md

 pwm.ctl.modify(|r, w| w.globalsync0().clear_bit());
 ```

 The `modify` function really shows the power of closures here.
 In C, we'd have to read into some temporary value, modify the correct bits and then write the value back.
-This mean's there's considerable scope for error:
+This means there's considerable scope for error:

 ```C
 uint32_t temp = pwm0.ctl.read();